Bas van Koolwijk

+Bas van Koolwijk (born in 1966) is a Dutch video and audio artist.

+Biography

-Bas van Koolwijk (born in Nijmegen in 1966) is a Dutch video and audio artist who lives and works in Utrecht, the Netherlands.
-He has studied painting and received the degree from the Hogeschool door de Kunsten Utrecht.
-Since 1998, he started using video for installation, then he found out that he was interested more in the characteristics of the images and sounds.
+Bas van Koolwijk was born in Nijmegen in 1966.
+He studied painting and received the degree from the Utrecht School of the Arts, Netherlands.
+He lives and works in Utrecht.

+In 1998, he started using video for installation, then he found out that he was interested more in the characteristics of the images and sounds.
 He thought these interference and noises seem to have their own visual language.
 With this thought, he connected back to his painting's formalistic approach that he could experiment and composite with these abstract elements of image and sound, also abandoned the narrative stories.

-Furthermore, Van Koolwijk works with disturbances such as feedback and signals produced by the video that create both image and sound.
+Furthermore, van Koolwijk works with disturbances such as feedback and signals produced by the video that create both image and sound.
 He often develops his own electronics and software to experiment with the medium-specific characteristics of digital and analog video.
 The result is a visible interference reminiscent of a malfunctioning videotape.
 This reference to the analog era, of a capricious and chaotic nature, is repeated in his works.
 It opens up and exposes the illusions of the machine and the televised image.

 Artworks (video and installation)

-His work has appeared at media festivals worldwide since 2000, for instance at Impakt Festival, GOGBOT Festival, Ars Electronica, Elektra Festival and Netmage.
+His work has appeared at media festivals worldwide since 2000, including at the Impakt Festival, the GOGBOT Festival, Ars Electronica, the Elektra Festival and Netmage.
 Some of his early video works are distributed at LIMA, the Netherlands.
-One of the series TST was selected for the Digital Canon (1960-2000) research project.
+One of the series, TST, was selected for the Digital Canon (1960–2000) research project.

 Delay Line Memory

 Delay Line Memory (2014) is an impromptu live audio-visual performance, interplay between man and machine, in an attempt to find a common language in electronic sound, rhythm, and color.
 Patterns are temporarily stored within a 'delay line memory', a form of sequential access memory that was used for early computing.
 By delaying the data signal, it is effectively memorized for a given period of time.
-This work could be performed as a solo by Bas van Koolwijk (Electronics & visuals) or in combination with drums by Gert-Jan Prins.
+This work could be performed as a solo by van Koolwijk (electronics & visuals) or in combination with drums by Gert-Jan Prins.
 In 2016, van Koolwijk released video demos on his website DLM.